• As low as $390/Night

 OCEAN FRONT!!!

-Savor full ocean & beach vistas from SeaDated’s giant semi-covered deck and wall-to-wall windows.
+Savor full ocean & beach vistas from SeaDated’s humongous semi-covered deck and wall-to-wall windows.

-4 BR, 3 Full Baths, Full-Sized W/D, WiFi, completely equipped kitchen w/ new quartz countertops, humongous bar/counter/island, new intelligent LED TVs in LR and all BRs.
+4 BR, 3 Full Baths, Full-Sized W/D, WiFi, entirely equipped kitchen w/ new quartz countertops, giant bar/counter/island, new intelligent LED TVs in LR and all BRs.
 You're sure to spend hours of family time in the freshly refreshed and expanded kitchen!

 Tastefully updated and decorated.